 Amendment by Pub.
 L. 114-328 effective as if included in the enactment of Pub.
 L. 114-120, see section 3503(e) of Pub.
-L. 114-328, set out as a note under section 60 of this title.
+L. 114-328, set out as a note under section 315 of this title.

-§ 2703.
+§4903.
 Authorization of personnel end strengths

 (a) For each fiscal year, Congress shall authorize the strength for active duty personnel of the Coast Guard as of the end of that fiscal year.
 Amounts may be appropriated for a fiscal year to or for the use of active duty personnel of the Coast Guard only if the end strength for active duty personnel for that fiscal year has been authorized by law.
-If at the end of any fiscal year there is in effect a declaration of war or national emergency, the President may defer the effectiveness of any end-strength limitation with respect to that fiscal year prescribed by law for any military or civilian component of the Coast Guard, for a period not to exceed 6 months after the end of the war or termination of the national emergency.

-(b)(1) Congress shall authorize the average military training student loads for the Coast Guard for each fiscal year.
+If at the end of any fiscal year there is in effect a declaration of war or national emergency, the President may defer the effectiveness of any end-strength limitation with respect to that fiscal year prescribed by law for any military or civilian component of (b)(1) Congress shall authorize the average military training student loads for the Coast Guard for each fiscal year.
 That authorization is required for student loads for the following individual training categories: